QubesOS/qubes-doc/developer/general/doc-guidelines.md

 - `PipelineRetry`: Attempts to run the entire build pipeline over again.
 This can be useful if CI incorrectly uses a stale branch instead of testing the PR as if it were merged into `master`.

+- `TestDeploy`: Deploys the test website (<https://wwwtest.qubes-os.org>) as if this PR had been merged.
+Useful for previewing a PR on a live public website.